Skip to main content

 • replayability

-• “Polished idle game with a story and an interesting story, plenty of replayability with NG+ options and endless mode.”
+• “Polished idle game with a story and an interesting plot, plenty of replayability with NG+ options and endless mode.”

 • “It offers a fun, low-effort experience with satisfying progression and plenty of replayability, especially thanks to its endless mode.”

-• “Could really use some kind of new game plus to add some replayability, though for the price, it's hard to complain too much.”
+• “Could really use some kind of New Game+ to add some replayability; though for the price it's hard to complain too much.”

 • optimization